thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 ### Abstract

 >Current technology for public blockchains is limited in terms of horizontal scaling.
 Nodes generally maintain a full copy of the blockchain’s state and transaction history, limiting transaction throughput.
+Yggdrasil introduces an entirely new sharding mechanism that scales as network saturation increases and validator count grows.
+Validators are known as Nornes in THORChain.
->THORChain is highly-optimized blockchain with a focus on scalability.
-An efficient consensus algorithm based on practical Byzantine Fault Tolerance (pBFT) is combined with a multi-chain approach, in order to provide higher transaction throughput.
-The THORChain multi-chain has `n` number of canonical chains with `n` discrete mem-pools, which are synced on a master chain.
+>THORChain is highly-optimized multi-chain with an efficient consensus algorithm based on practical Byzantine Fault Tolerance (pBFT) in order to provide higher transaction throughput.
->Yggdrasil introduces an entirely new sharding mechanism for multi-chains with discrete mem-pools suitable for proof-of-stake based protocols.
-The network is broken into `s` shards, where each shard is comprised of `c` chains which are randomly assigned.
-Each shard is cross-validated by `3` Validator Sets, the Validating Group, requiring supermajority consensus for new blocks to be committed to canonical chains in the shard.
-Each Validator Set itself is byzantine resistant, composed of a number of validators (absolute minimum of 4, but likely to be set 21).
-Thus the network can be sharded to an upper bound limited only by a number of Validator Sets.
+The THORChain multi-chain has `k` number of canonical chains with `k` discrete mem-pools.
+The network is broken into `s` shards, where each shard is comprised of `c` chains which are deterministically assigned to each shard.
+On average `c = k / s`.
+THORChain's Nornes, `n`, are split into Norne Sets of at least `21` Nornes, and work to propose and commit blocks using the pBFT consensus algorithm.
+The total number of Norne Sets is `NS`, where `NS = n / 21`.
+Each Norne Set covers `3` randomly assigned shards, known as the Scope.
+Requiring that `s < NS`, probablisitic determination will ensure each shard will be overlapped by a number of Norne Sets.
+If `s = NS`, the overlap will equal `~3` for a Scope of `3`.
+The overlapping Norne Sets is known as the Validating Group, VG, which require supermajority consensus for new blocks to be committed to canonical chains in the shard.
-As each shard of `c` chains approaches saturation, it is split into two shards, each shard containing `c/2` chains, with the abosolute minimum being a single chain.
-Sharding is divergent as well as it convergent; with shards absorbing low-activity chains to reduce network overheads.
-The protocol exhibits two levels of safety; byzantine resistance for each Validator Set and supermajority consensus in the Validating Group.
+Each Norne Set itself is byzantine resistant, composed of a number of Nornes dynamically set from 21 to 58 by the protocol depending on saturation.
+As each shard of `c` chains approaches saturation, it is split into two shards, each shard containing `c/2` chains, with the absolute minimum being a single chain.
+Sharding is divergent as well as it convergent; with shards merging low-activity chains to reduce network overheads.
+Thus the network can scale as required by demand and can potentially be sharded to an upper bound only limited by the number of available Nornes.
+The protocol exhibits two levels of safety; byzantine resistance for each Norne Set and supermajority consensus in the Validating Group.
 A random beacon nominates the appointments for each shard and can thwart any attempt to control or censor transactions.
 The random beacon is an implementation of the Boneh–Lynn–Shacham (BLS) signature threshold scheme and is a verifiably random function for the network.
 Most importantly this implementation successfully solves cross-chain atomic transactions (such as cross-chain trading) for THORChain due to the probabilistic distribution of chains across and in each shard.

 ### Document Set